duckki/duckki.github.io/_posts/2026-08-18-proving-graphql-query-inclusion-in-lean.md

 - proofs that the checker is sound and complete against the stated definition; and
 - a second, path-based definition proved equivalent to the former.

-In short, Lean now checks both the algorithm and what we mean by *query inclusion*.
+In short, the repo now has formalization of both the inclusion checker algorithm and what we mean by *query inclusion*.

 This work continues an earlier response-shape comparison algorithm that I wrote for the